Skip to Content

 The Nutrition Care Process and Model represents nutrition care within the context of nutrition and dietetics practice as a whole, health care, and health care systems.
 At the center is the interaction between the professional with the individual/population.
 Entry into the NCP occurs when screening and/or referral occur.
 NCP outcomes are data aggregated as part of a quality management system to continuously improve nutrition care.
 One (1) free continuing professional education unit (CPEU) is available for NCP and NCP terminology tutorials.

-Additional Resources to Support How to Demonstrate Quality Nutrition Care
+Resources to Demonstrate Quality Nutrition Care

 Back to top ^